Best Lakes Near Salzburg, Austria

 jana meerman tegernsee bavaria germany snow winter lake (5)

-17. Thumsee
+Thumsee

 Thumsee is in Bad Reichenhall in southern Germany, a quiet and peaceful little lake, tinged a gorgeous shade of green and tucked just back from the road.
-A walking trail all around the perimeter was popular with runners, dogwalkers and bikers alike and the cool water bubbled with fish.
+A walking trail all around the perimeter is popular with runners, dogwalkers and bikers alike and the cool water bubbled with fish.
 We didn't swim, but apparently it's one of Bavaria's most popular bathing spots in the summer!

 Check out my guide to visiting Thumsee!